chelseadoeleman/project-2-1819/README.md

 ![audit](./docs/3g.png)

 In Internet Explorer 8 the website completely breaks, this is also something that could be done better.
 So the site will be accessable for everyone.
 This can be done by feature detection in Javascript and Css.
+There are also some depricated API's used in the website.

 ![internet explorer 8](./docs/ie8.png)